25 Empty fireplace ideas for a stylish and cosy space

 Too warm for a fire?
 No worries!
 Fill your empty fireplace with decorative pieces for a stunning feature piece.Get help for your DIY fireplace

-So, let's dive into these inspirational unused fireplace ideas below.
+So, let's dive into these inspirational ideas for an empty fireplace.

 Ideas to decorate an empty fireplace

 1. Add fairy lights as your fireplace decor